 • with clean visibility into the logic

 The short sleeve, when it arrives, should feel like a carefully controlled extension of that system, not a leap into hedge-fund cosplay.
+HarvestEngine gates short overlay access as an opt-in feature and requires a margin-approved account.

 The bottom line